About Teen Musical Theater of Oregon

 ALSO PRINT AND COMPLETE ALL FORMS LISTED BELOW AND BRING THEM TO AUDITIONS ALONG WITH YOUR TUITION PAYMENT.

-The minimum age for White Christmas is 12.
+The minimum age for How to Succeed is 12.
 Cast size is limited to 60.

 Participation Fee: $300 + $100 refundable family volunteer deposit (limited scholarships are available-use form below to apply)